LambdaTest/documentation/docs/pyunit-on-hyperexecute-grid.md

 title: Run automation tests on HyperExecute using PyUnit
 hide_title: true
 sidebar_label: PyUnit
-description: Learn how to run Selenium automation tests on HyperExecute grid using the PyUnit (or unittest) framework
+description: Learn how to run Selenium automation tests on HyperExecute using the PyUnit (or unittest) framework

 keywords:
   - unittest